PredictiveScienceLab/advanced-scientific-machine-learning/_sources/ml-software/types_and_models/03_haskell.md

 ### Signature of `grad`

-The {grad}`grad` function takes a function of one argument, and returns a function that computes the gradient of the function.
+The `grad` function takes a function of one argument, and returns a function that computes the gradient of the function.
 In its simplest form, the type signature of `grad` is:

 ```haskell